 3) A fence or railing system shall be installed at maintenance buildings or areas, driveways, pit areas, and fuel storage/pumping areas to keep patrons awaiting rides and spectators from entering these track areas without the permission of, or direction by, track personnel.

-4) No intersecting course configurations, including but not limited to a Figure 8 course or opposing traffic configuration, shall be permitted.
+4) No intersecting course configurations, including but not limited to a figure 8 course or opposing traffic configuration, shall be permitted.

 c) Operation